Last updated: 16 March 2021

 What type of plugs and sockets are used in Thailand?

-In Thailand, plug types C and O are the official standards.
+When you are going on a trip to Thailand, be sure to pack the appropriate travel plug adapter that fits the local sockets.
+But what do those electrical outlets look like?
+In Thailand, types C and O are the official standards.
 American type A & B plugs can also be used, but their compatibility is going to be phased out in the long term.
 Virtually all sockets in Thailand are hybrid ones, compatible with all four above-mentioned plug types.

 - used exclusively in Thailand

 - 3 pins

 - 220 – 240 V

 - socket compatible with plug types C & O (partial and unsafe compatibility with E & F)

 - commonly used in Europe, South America & Asia

 - not grounded